SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

    Remove the ``day`` parameter.
    Add a parameter to include today’s lunch special in the greeting.

-Functions can return multiple values by using a tuple.
+Use a tuple to return multiple values from a function.

 .. testcode::